PRIYA0801-STAR/JAVA/README.md

 Day 11 ---> Print the values in array and
           print the value based on index in array
 Day 12 ---> Find the largest value in array
+Day 13 ---> Find the vowels in a string
+Day 14 ---> Add the numbers in array
+Day 15 ---> Reverse the string